muritane/executability-filter/README.md

 The filter exists to identify this condition.

+Core Principle

+The filter is grounded in a simple observation:

+Representations are not executions.

+A map may describe a route.

+A theory may describe a system.

+A model may describe a process.

+A vision may describe a future.

+None imply that an executable pathway exists.

+The relevant question is therefore:

+Does the abstraction correspond to a realizable causal process capable of producing state transitions within a bounded environment?

+If the answer is no, further analysis is premature.

+If the answer is yes, higher-order questions become meaningful.

 What The Filter Evaluates

 The filter evaluates a single question:

-Can this abstraction exist as an executable structure?
+Can this abstraction exist as an executable causal structure?

 In other words: